 Blooming All Over: Springtime Beauty From The Bay To Big Sur

-Still interested in seeing springtime flowers?
-Consider a trip to Big Sur.
-Unlike Yosemite, wildflowers start blooming in Big Sur as early as February and run through the month of June.
 As an added bonus, visitors to Big Sur could catch a glimpse of migrating gray whales, powerful waterfalls, or newborn sea otters.
 By the way, you could find a list of Big Sur’s most stunning waterfalls on this blog post.

 Unlike the Bay Area, the Southern California coast is not highly regarded during the springtime.
-Often SoCal faces overcast skies (aka the “June gloom”) until summer rolls around.
+Often, SoCal faces overcast skies (aka the “June gloom”) until summer rolls around.

 Surf, Sand, And Summertime

-Please don’t travel to California’s interior during the summertime.
-If you do, you’ll have to contend with oppressive heat and blazing sunlight.
-For a more comfortable summertime trip, consider staying in the north, climbing to higher elevations, or visiting the beaches.
 We once drove from Los Angeles to Monterey in July.
 Once we got to the valley, temperatures shot up into the 100's.
 It was pretty amazing to watch the car's thermometer drop as we got back to the coastal area.
-By the time we reached Monterey, it was in the 50's!
-All in one way of driving through California, and with hardly any elevation change!
+By the time we reached Monterey, it was in the 50s!

-Oh yeah, and you should mentally prepare yourself to deal with huge crowds and high price tags on a summertime sojourn.
+Oh yeah, and you should mentally prepare yourself to deal with huge crowds and high price tags on a summertime vacation.
 Thanks in large part to school break, summer is the busiest time of the year to visit California.

 Where To Go Besides The Big Beaches

-The big beaches like Huntington, Malibu, and Santa Monica are obvious summertime draws, but what if you’re looking for something a bit different on your trip?
-Well, those headed north might want to consider beautiful Big Sur.
-First off, the summertime weather in Big Sur is extremely comfortable with highs around the 70s.
 Secondly, summer is the best time of year to catch a glimpse of blue, humpback, and killer whales.
 Thirdly, Big Sur hosts many fantastic family-friendly summertime activities like hiking tours and scouting expeditions.

-For those interested in taking an excursion to a national park, consider visiting parks in the north like Lassen and Redwoods.
-You won’t face extreme temperatures on your hikes through these parks.
 You could also learn about six great state parks near Big Sur by reading through this article.

 Read more in our guides -

-10 Things to do in Lassen National Park
+10 Things to Do in Lassen National Park

 Redwood National Park - The Complete Guide

-Lastly, outdoorsy tourists might want to consider visiting Lake Tahoe and the Sierra Nevada mountains during the summer.
-Lake Tahoe boasts clear skies, beautiful scenery, and temps in the 70s during this popular time of the year.
+During this popular time of the year, Lake Tahoe boasts clear skies, beautiful scenery, and temperatures in the 70s.
 Whether you’re into hiking, paddleboarding, kayaking, or swimming, you’ll find a way to enjoy yourself in this pristine region.
-Just be sure to book your Lake Tahoe hotel months in advance.

 Autumn: California’s Best Season?

-Many tourists consider autumn the best all-around time to visit California.
-And we can’t blame them.
-Some of the benefits of autumn in Cali include cooler temps, no risk of precipitation, receding fog, and fewer tourist crowds.
-Oh yeah, and there’s the impressive changing of the leaves to check out.
+Many tourists consider autumn the best time to visit California, and we can’t blame them.
+Some of the benefits of autumn in Cali include cooler temperatures, no risk of precipitation, receding fog, and fewer tourist crowds.

-While California doesn’t have as colorful leaves as in the Northeast, there are a few spots in the north that have dazzling scenic displays.
-The most popular areas for those interested in the changing of the leaves are in Yosemite National Park and around Sacramento.
+While California’s leaves aren’t as colorful as those in the Northeast, there are a few spots in the north that have dazzling scenic displays.

 Harvesting In Wine Country